Don’t Believe the Lies: 8 Misconceptions about Chronic Illness

 We’re not rude or negative, we’re human and understandably responding to the wild cards our bodies constantly throw at us.

-4. We’re attention seekers
+4. We’re Attention Seekers

 Out of all attention, having chronic pain or a lifelong illness is NOT the type of attention I want, and I’m sure anyone living with a chronic illness feels the same.
 But having people speak about their illness and advocate for others is necessary.
 It helps so many feel seen, heard and like they’re not alone.

 To be honest, I’ve learnt way more from those sharing their own experiences than I have from any doctor.
-Seeing the bravery people in the chronic illness community inspired me to start the blog.
+Seeing the bravery of people in the chronic illness community inspired me to start the blog.

 So, no, we’re not seeking attention!
 We’re seeking community and information.